AstarNetwork/astar-docs-v3/docs/use/Get-Started/Astar-Substrate-wallet/Mobile-Wallet/Math-Wallet/index.md

 8. Your Astar wallet is now ready.
-9. Click on the dApp browser and you will be able to use [Astar portal](https://portal.astar.network/) to use dApp staking (only on Astar Native) and make [token transfers](https://docs.astar.network/docs/user-guides/transfer-tokens) between native to EVM and vice versa.
+9. Click on the dApp browser and you will be able to use [Astar portal](https://portal.astar.network/) to use dApp staking (only on Astar Native) and make [token transfers] (https://docs.astar.network/docs/user-guides/transfer-tokens) between native to EVM and vice versa. **[INSERT LINK]**

 ![image](https://user-images.githubusercontent.com/37278708/199640641-81e1ed72-1357-490f-b9c6-ccab0d6f3cd8.png)
 ![image](https://user-images.githubusercontent.com/37278708/199640688-eb338b50-8581-4e85-8402-4808aea05739.png)